 Antonio Gomes: The Modern Day Shepherd

-One could say that Antonio Gomes unintentionally fell into the role of shepherd when he needed to solve a problem his farm was facing: angry neighbours.
+One could say that Antonio Gomes unintentionally fell into the role of shepherd, as a solution to an unexpected problem his farm came up against: angry neighbours.

 Their beef?
 An unkempt, overgrown backyard – about 65 acres of it.

 “We were actually getting offers from our neighbours to come cut our grass,” Antonio recalls.

 Rather than procuring his neighbours’ services, Antonio decided that what the farm really needed were ruminants to graze the land.

 Not only would the grass be kept trim naturally, but the animals could interact with the soil and plants, improving the land’s fertility.

 Cattle and goats were viable options, but Antonio ultimately made his animal of choice — sheep — based on whether he could acquire a mentor who had experience working with them.
 That person was Jacinto, a close family friend, who had raised sheep back in his homeland, Portugal.